Hopeville Pond State Park: History

-In 1711, Stephen Gates was granted 14 acres of land lying within the modern state park's boundaries.
-Gates constructed a gristmill and sawmill, inundating the waterfall on the Pachaug River in the process.
+In 1711, Stephen Gates was granted 14 acres of land in the area, and he constructed a gristmill and a sawmill, along with the waterfall on the Pachaug River.
 In 1818, Elizah Abel added a woolen mill to the site.
-Later, John Slater purchased the three mills and constructed a satinet mill which he named the "Hope Mill," the village, pond and state park names all having subsequently derived from his inspiration.
+John Slater purchased the three mills and constructed a satinet mill which he named the "Hope Mill," which gave its name to the village, pond, and state park.

 By 1840, Hopeville was a "thriving village" according to Daniel L. Phillips, author of Griswold - a history.
-On November 4, 1850, a meeting was held to discuss the construction of a house of worship.
+On November 4, 1850, a meeting was held{ to discuss building a church.
 A church was erected for $1,700 and dedicated on December 12, 1852.
 The village of Hopeville reached its peak in 1860 and was well known for its production of woolens.
-In 1881, the mill, then owned by Edwin Lanthrop and Company, was destroyed in a fire and not rebuilt.
-The Ashland Cotton Company would later acquire the property.
-In 1900, the church and four houses also burned.
-In 1908, the original gristmill from 1711 was also destroyed by fire.
+The mill was owned in 1881 by Edwin Lanthrop and Company when it was destroyed in a fire and not rebuilt.
+The Ashland Cotton Company later acquired the property.
+The church and four houses also burned in 1900.
+The original gristmill from 1711 was also destroyed by fire in 1908.
 Sometime before 1917, the Ashland Cotton Company erected a dam on the site and created the 145 acre reservoir; the dam was used to generate electrical power for its mills in Jewett City.